s9m33r/samhokage/README.md

 - 👋 Hi, I’m Sameer.
 - 👀 I’m interested in solving problems, music and sports.
-- 🌱 I’m currently learning Prometheus, Grafana and Karate.
+- 🌱 I’m currently learning Go.
 - 💞️ I’m looking to collaborate on any sort of problem solving.

 <!---